+For the year ended December 31, 2018, our investing activities decreased our cash balance by approximately \$716.9 million.
+This was primarily attributable to our investment acquisitions, including an investment from a consolidated CMBS VIE, which was partially offset by proceeds from sales and receipts of principal payments on our investments.
 For the year ended December 31, 2017, our investing activities decreased our cash balance by approximately \$1.2 billion.
-This was primarily attributable to our investment acquisitions, which was partially offset by proceeds from sales and receipts of principal payments on our investments.
+This was primarily attributable to our investments acquisitions, which was partially offset by proceeds from sales of MBS and other securities and by our receipt of principal payments on MBS and other securities.
 For the year ended December 31, 2016, our investing activities increased our cash balance by approximately \$504.6 million.
-This was primarily attributable to our proceeds from sales of MBS and other securities and by our receipt of principal payments on MBS and other securities, partially offset by cash expenditures to acquire MBS and other securities and payments made on reverse repurchase agreements.
-For the year ended December 31, 2015, our investing activities increased our cash balance by approximately \$1.4 billion.
-This was primarily attributable to our proceeds from sales of MBS and other securities and by our receipt of principal payments on MBS and other securities, partially offset by cash expenditures to acquire MBS and other securities and payments made on reverse repurchase agreement.
+This was primarily attributable to our proceeds from sales of MBS and other securities and by our receipt of principal payments on MBS and other securities, partially offset by cash expenditures for investment acquisitions.